Michael S. Finch

 S.J.D., Harvard Law School

 Professor Finch joined the law faculty in 1982, after practicing law in New England.
-While attending Harvard Law School, he served as research assistant to Professor Allen Dershowitz.
+In 1990, he received a Doctor of Juridical Law (S.J.D.) from Harvard Law School, the school’s most advanced law degree.
+His dissertation was based on an empirical study of the effects of collective bargaining and dispute resolution in public education.
+While attending Harvard Law school, he served as research assistant to Professor Allen Dershowitz.

 Phone: 727-562-7862 | Email: email@example.com | Office: E-202 (Gulfport)